Jay Stock

 Anthropology 1022: Introduction to Biological Anthropology and Archaeology

-While at the University of Cambridge, from 2002-2019, I supervised 23 PhD and 34 MPhil students.
+I supervise graduate students on a range of topics relating to skeletal biology, human evolution, and human adaptability.
+Thus far I have supervised 26 PhD and 43 Masters students.
 A partial list of my former PhD students can be found at the Academic Phylogeny of Biological Anthropology: https://www.bioanthtree.org/detail/Jay_Stock/.